thorstenhirsch/MQSeries/README.md

 the IBM website at: http://www.ibm.com/software/products/en/ibm-mq

 ## PREREQUISITES
-This release requires perl5.8 or later, and a current release of the IBM Websphere MQ (MQSeries) product installed, either V5.2 (+ high CSD), V5.3, V6.0, V7.0 or 7.1.
+This release requires Perl 5.8 or later, and a current release of IBM MQ (formerly known as Websphere MQ and MQSeries) installed, either V5.2 (+ high CSD), V5.3, V6.0, V7.0, 7.1, 7.5, 8.0, or 9.0.

 ## PLATFORMS
 This package has been known to build with the following combinations of